darkheart-games/darkheart-games.github.io/TheToiletPaperCompany/events.md

 The future?

 Description:
 Bidet's are becoming more and more popular.
-Could this be the and for toilet paper?
+Could this be the end for toilet paper?

 Action Start:
 Marketing -30%